Professor William Schmidt

 Professor Nancy Sharkey and journalist David Cay Johnston

-Since 2015, the University of Arizona School of Journalism has helped host the Journalism on Screen series at The Loft Cinema, 3233 E. Speedway.
+Since 2015, the University of Arizona School of Journalism has co-hosted the Journalism on Screen series at The Loft Cinema, 3233 E. Speedway.
 Other sponsors are the UA College of Social and Behavioral Sciences, the Arizona Daily Star, the Arizona Daily Wildcat/UA-TV3, The New York Times and Arizona Inn.

-The series, organized by professors William Schmidt and Nancy Sharkey, features Q-and-A sessions with journalists and writers after the screenings.
+The series, organized by professors William Schmidt and Nancy Sharkey, with help from The Loft's Jeff Yanc, features Q-and-A sessions with journalists and writers after the screenings.
 Schmidt and Sharkey are both former editors at The New York Times.

-• Sunday, March 5, 2 p.m.: “The Killing Fields” and a Q&A with Craig Whitney, former foreign correspondent and Foreign Editor of The New York Times, and Joe Sharkey, adjunct professor at the School of Journalism.
-Joe and Craig served together in Vietnam, as members of the same U.S. Navy unit.
-“The Killing Fields” (1984) won three Oscars, and tells the story of journalists trapped in Cambodia during Pol Pot’s bloody ascension.
-Sam Waterson plays the late New York Times foreign correspondent Sydney Schanberg, and Haing Ngor is Dith Pran, Schanberg’s assistant.
-After successfully escaping Cambodia, Dith joined The New York Times staff as a photographer.
+• March 5, 2017: “The Killing Fields.”
+Craig Whitney, former foreign correspondent and Foreign Editor of The New York Times, and adjunct professor Joe Sharkey analyzed the film and took questions.
+The two served together in Vietnam, as members of the same U.S. Navy unit.
+“The Killing Fields” (1984) won three Oscars, and tells the story of journalists Sydney Schanberg (Sam Waterson) and Dith Pran (Haing Ngor), who were trapped in Cambodia during Pol Pot’s bloody ascension.
+See the trailer.

 • Jan.
 22, 2017: "The Natural."
 See the Q&A with Arizona Daily Star sports columnist Greg Hansen and screenwriter Will Conroy followed the 1984 film, directed by Barry Levinson and starring Robert Redford as baseball player Roy Hobbs and Robert Duvall as sports writer Max Mercy.
 Hansen analyzed the film and talked about UA basketball, including the Alonzo Trier story.
 See the trailer.